awsdocs/aws-amplify-console-user-guide/doc_source/redirects.md

 # Using redirects<a name="redirects"></a>

 Redirects enable a web server to reroute navigation from one URL to another\.
-Common reasons for using redirects include: to customize the appearance of a URL, to avoid broken links, to move the hosting location of an app or site without changing its address, and to change a requested URL to the form needed by a web app\.
+Common reasons for using redirects include to customize the appearance of a URL, to avoid broken links, to move the hosting location of an app or site without changing its address, and to change a requested URL to the form needed by a web app\.

 ## Types of redirects<a name="types-of-redirects"></a>